 Calendar-led planning versus list-led planning

 Sunsama shines when your calendar is honest.
-If meetings dominate, you need a tool that shows where tasks can still fit.
+If meetings dominate, you need a tool that shows where tasks can still fit and what will slip.

 Things 3 and Todoist shine when your day is more task-driven and calendar events are the exception.
 Pick the model that matches your reality, not the one you wish you had.